by Anya Dunham, PhD

 By about 3-4 months babies are usually able to make enough of their own melatonin to have a clear circadian rhythm.5-7 By keeping your baby’s sleep space dark at night, you will help her establish and maintain her circadian rhythm more easily, which will bring more rest to your entire household.

 White and blue-based lights - including illuminated screens of TVs, tablets, smart phones, and laptops - inhibit melatonin production.
 They can disrupt circadian rhythm by tricking the brain into thinking it is daytime in the middle of the night... not what you want for your baby!

 Because of this, it's best to keep baby’s nursery screen-free.
-If you plan to use a night light during nighttime feedings and diaper changes, choose a dim one, preferably with red or yellow light rather than LED.
+If you plan to use a night light during nighttime feedings and diaper changes, choose a dim one, preferably with warm red or yellow light rather than blue LED.

 Many sleep programs and books recommend sound machines to mask outside noise or to introduce soothing sounds.
 However, a recent study tested a selection of widely available models of sound machines and found that all of them, when placed 30 cm away from the baby, were louder than the recommended noise level in hospital nurseries.
 Some machines even exceeded occupational limits for adults!8